When you’ve finished your big races for the year, what do you to keep in running shape?

 But how do you actually do it??

 Today I’m linking up at Wild Workout Wednesday with Annmarie at The Fit Foodie Mama, Angelena Marie at Angelena Marie: Happy, Healthy & Balanced, Michelle at Fruition Fitness, and Nicole at Fitful Focus!
-Check out their blogs to pick up some awesome workouts!Runners: learn tips on how to stay fit in the off-season! #wildworkoutwednesday #runchat Click To Tweet
+Check out their blogs to pick up some awesome workouts!Runners: Races may be cancelled/postponed but you can still learn tips on how to stay fit in the off-season!
+Click To Tweet

 Race training for me probably won’t begin until mid- to late-January.
 So in order to be ready for consistent running, it’s important for me to keep up my fitness as best as possible over the next month!